Lab News

 It's a girl!

-Wishing you both a few extra hours of sleep and all the joy of a new baby!
+Wishing you both a few extra hours of sleep and all the joy that a new baby brings to the world!

 Winner of the 1st place